 It’s likely that your realtors are already actively posting on their Facebook business page.
 It’s important to remember that Facebook isn’t merely the world’s biggest social network, it’s also a valuable site for users looking for recommendations on local businesses.
 Facebook Live is yet another way for realtors to grow their fan base and get more business.

 Claiming your free Birdeye profile gives you a higher chance of ranking in relevant search results.
 Birdeye aggregates reviews from sites all across the Internet, which means you’ll be sending valuable signals of social proof to Google’s algorithm.

-Keep in mind that your business listing information needs to be consistent across all your business profiles.
+Remember that your business listing information needs to be consistent across all your business profiles.
 Minor inconsistencies in your business name, address, phone number, and other important pieces of information on different sites can lead to a penalty in Google search ranking.
 While keeping track of all of these listings manually can be difficult, business listing management software can help to streamline the process.